samuro95/Self-Supervised-Small-Soccer-Player-Detection-Tracking/README.md

 **Download data**

-* Download evaluation datasets (frames and annotations) "issia" / "SPD" / "TV_soccer" at this [google drive link](https://drive.google.com/drive/folders/1dE1yzHyBOVGs4A1VlmFTq_TXOT1S5f_b?usp=sharing)
+* Download evaluation datasets (frames and annotations) "issia" / "SPD" / "TV_soccer" at this [google drive link](https://drive.google.com/drive/folders/1dE1yzHyBOVGs4A1VlmFTq_TXOT1S5f_b?usp=sharing) and extract them in the data folder

-*
+* If you need to realize training, download training datasets (frames and annotations) "SoccerNet" at this [google drive link](https://drive.google.com/drive/folders/1dE1yzHyBOVGs4A1VlmFTq_TXOT1S5f_b?usp=sharing) and extract it in the data folder

+**Download models**